How I Got My Monthly Pinterest Views to 389K (and counting)

 Group boards are where it’s at!
 Seriously, they are so very important to your Pinterest strategy.
 Not only that, they’re important to your blog.
 You get exposure to thousands of people who may not have seen your pins simply by being a member and pinning to the board.
 Most group boards that are accepting contributors have instructions on how to join written in the board description.
 This usually entails messaging or emailing the board’s creator, following the board, and sending your blog and Pinterest info to the person.

 Currently, I’m a member of 62 group boards of varying subjects.
 That might sound like a lot, but when I began, 50 was my target.
-I probably will not go over 50.
 I also have a group board that I created for Blog Boss Babes.
 If you’d like to join, check it out here!

 And if you’re not sure where to start with group boards, no worries!
 I’ve got a list of over 200 group boards here.